Peter0x44/peter0x44.github.io/content/posts/cross-compilers.md

 comments: true
 ---

-Cross compilation is a common task during development, but different compilers and programming languages handle it in their own ways, making various trade-offs and design decisions.
-I feel like I know a lot about how cross compilation works across different targets, tools and languages, so I figured it was time to condense my knowledge into a blog post.
+Cross compilation is a common task during development, but different compilers and programming languages handle it in their own ways, and I wanted to write about the various flavors of trade-offs and design decisions that you will find across different tooling.
+I feel like I have absorbed a lot of information about how cross compilation works across different targets, tools and languages, so I figured it was time to condense my knowledge into a blog post.
 This is not a tutorial, but it still contains practically applicable knowledge.
 I don't claim to get every detail correct, merely explaining how things work to my understanding.

 Before diving into the specifics, let's establish some jargon that comes up repeatedly across different tools: